Reid on Reliability, by Paul Reid

-Each of these failure modes addresses PWB reliability from a pathologist’s point of view.
+Each of the failure modes listed below addresses PWB reliability from a pathologist’s point of view.
 The focus is on thermally induced PWB failure modes and is based on lessons learned over years of thermal cycle testing and failure analysis.
 Each entry below explores a failure mode, how damage propagates during thermal cycling, and includes an animation of the failure as it develops during thermal excursions.

 To learn more about each failure mode, click on the images below.
 The explanations are also accompanied by animations which demonstrate the failure.